 Prosser is a somewhat small city located in the state of Washington.
 With a population of 5,869 people and two constituent neighborhoods, Prosser is the 123rd largest community in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prosser is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Prosser is a city of professionals, service providers, and managers.
-There are especially a lot of people living in Prosser who work in management occupations (12.31%), healthcare (10.22%), and sales jobs (9.71%).
+Prosser is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Prosser is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Prosser who work in office and administrative support (11.55%), teaching (10.76%), and farm management occupations (10.54%).

-The per capita income in Prosser in 2010 was $23,612, which is middle income relative to Washington and the nation.
-This equates to an annual income of $94,448 for a family of four.
+The per capita income in Prosser in 2010 was $22,550, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $90,200 for a family of four.
 However, Prosser contains both very wealthy and poor people as well.

-Prosser is a somewhat ethnically-diverse city.
+Prosser is an extremely ethnically-diverse city.
 The people who call Prosser home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prosser residents report their race to be White, followed by Native Hawaiian.
 Prosser also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.62% of the city’s residents.
+People of Hispanic or Latino origin account for 38.99% of the city’s residents.
 Important ancestries of people in Prosser include English, Irish, Polish, and European.

 The most common language spoken in Prosser is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Russian.